RaynerG/nvidia-nano/README.md

 ```
 python --version
 ```
-If required, complete and installation:
+It should be fine to use 3.6  If required, complete and installation:
 ```
 sudo apt install python 3.8-dev
 ```